VedantGonnade/vue-practice-projects/README.md

 This repo contains lots of small and medium-sized projects to pratice vue js framework.

+#### modal-popup
-#### modal-popup: a project to create a popup when a button is clicked.
+ - a project to create a popup when a button is clicked.

+#### Palindrome checker
+ - a project to create a palindrome checker